 The work you put into writing your proposal won’t be for nothing.

 Remember, I also mentioned publishing as a great way to advance your career.
-I can only choose 12 sessions for the conference, but options are limitless when it comes to opportunities to guest post for our social media success stories and higher ed marketing memos series or to have your work feature in one of my upcoming articles or columns.
+I can only choose 12 sessions for the live conference, but options are limitless when it comes to opportunities to guest post for our social media success stories and higher ed marketing memos series or to have your work feature in one of my upcoming articles or columns.